KnIfER/PolymPic/readme.md

-Here is PolyiumPic, the (currently fully) opensourced part of our pro-project PolymPic :) .
+Here is PolymiumPic, the currently fully opensourced part of our pro-project PolymPic.

 Just like the chrome browser, it is a fantastic web browser + a PDF viewer.